kumarnikhil2808/kumarnikhil2808/README.md

 - 👋 Hi, I’m Nikhil kumar
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...Python along with Web develoment
+- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kumarnikhil2808/kumarnikhil2808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.